OpenGlobalMind/ogm-thursday-2021-10-28/Person/Dave Snowden.md

 # Dave Snowden

 > David John Snowden (born 1954) is a Welsh management consultant and researcher in the field of knowledge management and the application of complexity science.
-Known for the development of the Cynefin framework, Snowden is the founder and chief scientific officer of Cognitive Edge, a Singapore-based management-consulting firm specializing in complexity and sensemaking.
+Known for the development of the [[Topic/Cynefin]] framework, Snowden is the founder and chief scientific officer of Cognitive Edge, a Singapore-based management-consulting firm specializing in complexity and sensemaking.
 >
 > [Wikipedia](https://en.wikipedia.org/wiki/Dave%20Snowden)